CanInBad/BDCC_wiki/Your-first-scene.md

 ![pic1](https://user-images.githubusercontent.com/14040378/187076143-b4be0ceb-d08f-46ef-9ff3-ed087feee531.png)
 ![pic2](https://user-images.githubusercontent.com/14040378/187076153-d2046ff1-7890-4cb1-b568-2a642e7ece0f.png)

 If you want to add ability to run that scene without debug panel you will have to use events.
 Events provide a great way of extending the game without making it a mess.
 Events can 'subscribe' to certain 'triggers' like entering a room, talking to a npc, etc and then run some code.
 There will be a bigger tutorial about events so for now just try to understand what this event will do.
-Create a file called `TestSceneEvent.gd` inside `Events` folder and paste this:
+Create a file called `TestSceneEvent.gd` inside `Events/Event` folder and paste this:

 ```
 extends EventBase